-The dietary preferences reconstructed for Sansan rhinocerotids suggest the co-occurrence of two browsers (L. sansaniense and H. tetradactylum, the latter including harder items in its diet) and two mixed-feeders (A. simorrense and B. brachypus), coherent with the (sub-)tropical forested environment reconstructed for that locality (Costeur et al., 2012), but at odds with the recent-like Miocene coolhouse as depicted by Westerhold et al. (2020; ~415 parts per million CO2).
-This(Sen and Ginsburg, 2000; Maridet and Sen, 2012) niche partitioning is probably accentuated by different habitat preferences: H. tetradactylum is mostly found in swamp or fluvial sediments indicating wet habitat preferences contrary to A. simorrense, while B. brachypus seems intermediate and L. sansaniense generalist (Heissig, 2012).
+The dietary preferences reconstructed for Sansan rhinocerotids suggest the co-occurrence of two browsers (L. sansaniense and H. tetradactylum, the latter including harder items in its diet) and two mixed-feeders (A. simorrense and B. brachypus), coherent with the warm (16 to 19°C mean annual temperatures) forested environment reconstructed for that locality (Costeur et al., 2012), but at odds with the recent-like Miocene coolhouse as depicted by Westerhold et al. (2020; ~415 parts per million CO2).
+This discrepancy could be due to differences between local and global climatic conditions or to a problematic dating of the locality of Sansan (Sen and Ginsburg, 2000; Maridet and Sen, 2012).
+Moreover, the niche partitioning was probably accentuated by different habitat preferences as suggested in the literature: H. tetradactylum is mostly found in swamp or fluvial sediments indicating wet habitat preferences contrary to A. simorrense, while B. brachypus seems intermediate and L. sansaniense generalist (Heissig, 2012).
 Eventually, we observed obvious differences in the dietary preferences for A. simorrense (folivore or mixed-feeder favoring leaves) and B. brachypus (browser including hard objects) at Villefranche d’Astarac, where a humid forested environment is hypothesized (Bentaleb et al., 2006).